TCI UniversityHelp & Support

 You must be logged into TCI-U to access your achievements and certificates.
 Once you are logged in, click on the ‘Profile’ on the top right-hand side of the website.
 All of your certificates are stored in your profile section.
-Go to Program Areas and then click on the arrow icon to the left of the Program Area name (don’t click on the program area name or it will take you to that page).
+Go to Program Areas and then click on the arrow icon to the right of the Program Area name (don’t click on the program area name or it will take you to that page).
 Once you click on the arrow, you should see your earned certificates.
 Then click on the badge icon and your certificate should open as a pdf ready for printing or downloading.

 What’s the purpose of the note feature?